Locations:

 • Your mitral valve is too leaky (severe regurgitation).

-• Tests show your heart is becoming enlarged.
+• Tests show your heart is becoming enlarged (left ventricular and/or left atrial dilation).
 Valve problems and other issues like high blood pressure can cause your left atrium or left ventricle to get bigger.
-Doctors call this condition left ventricular hypertrophy.

 • Your heart can’t pump enough blood out to your body.
-You may hear your provider mention your “ejection fraction.”
-This number refers to how much blood your left ventricle can pump out through your aorta.
-If your ejection fraction gets too low, it can lead to heart failure.
+If your ejection fraction (how much blood your left ventricle can pump out) gets too low, it can lead to heart failure.

 Prevention